Turtlington/Group-Project-Business-plan/Financial.md

 ##Put a number on it

 -	Realistic, specific, Sales forecasts are you financial foundations

+A majority of the income for Roler will be from advertisement revenue, along with that we have plans to include premium accounts that have an annual cost of £29.99.

 -	Cashflow

 The amount and timing of money in and out of the bank